buzzkale/dsci551_project/README.md

 INFO:     Waiting for application startup.
 INFO:     Application startup complete.

 Copy http://127.0.0.1:8000 (do not use keyboard shortcuts) and paste the url into your browser.
 The program should be able to run at this point.
+There are some sample natural language queries to try in test_queries.txt.